phklive/miden-research/src/novel_applications/payment/private_payment.md

 We could imagine additional features which could be added to this type of application:

-- Simple investments page, aggregating best sources of yield from different Miden protocols
+- Simple defi page, aggregating best sources of yield / lending / borrowing from different Miden protocols
+- Creation of digital bank cards and integration with Apple / Google pay
+- Creation of physical bank cards (Gnosis card, Crypto.com card, etc.)

 ### Conclusion

+Miden represents a significant leap forward in blockchain-based payment systems, addressing key limitations of existing solutions.
+By combining privacy, programmability, and scalability, it opens the door to user-friendly applications that could revolutionize how we transact, as presented above.